skip to content

 Quick Reference Guide (QRG) - Approving a New Agent Application

-Approved agents must renew their approval every two years.
-When an approved agent receives a Notice of Renewal from SCAO, the agent must complete and submit the Agent Renewal Application Form to SCAO on or before June 1 of the applicant’s renewal year.
-Agents who submit a renewal application after June 30
+Agents, agencies, and sureties must renew their status every two years.
+When an agent, agency, or surety receives a Notice of Renewal from SCAO, they must complete and submit the Renewal Application Form to SCAO on or before June 1 of the applicant’s renewal year.

-will not be reauthorized to issue bail bonds in Minnesota until their application is approved.
+Agents, agencies, or sureties who submit a renewal application after June 30 will not be reauthorized to issue bail bonds in Minnesota until their application is approved.

 If an agent does not submit a renewal application, the agent’s name will remain on the Approved Bail Bond Agents List with an expired status for 30 days and will then be removed.